 Privacy Act Exemptions

 Do not use this form if you are seeking non public information on an individual.
 Requests for information on an individual must be accompanied by an authorization and submitted via e-mail or mail.
-For more information on seeking non-public information on an individual please see the FAQ page.

 If you do not receive an email confirmation within 24 hours, we did not receive your request.